SBrokaw/intro-algorithms-and-machine-learning-skycak/README.md

 Skycak, J. (2021).
 Recursive Sequences.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/recursive-sequences/

 Skycak, J. (2021).
 Simulating Coin Flips.
 In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/simulating-coin-flips/
+Skycak, J. (2021).
+Roulette Wheel Selection.
+In Introduction to Algorithms and Machine Learning: from Sorting to Strategic Agents. https://justinmath.com/roulette-wheel-selection/